Poru Telangana

 Poru Telangana is a 2011 Indian Telugu-language drama film directed by R. Narayana Murthy.
 The star cast includes R. Narayana Murthy.
-The other leading role of Telangana Martyr Srinivasa Chary was portrayed by debutant Rameez Ahmed.
-The film won Nandi Awards.
+The other leading role of Telangana martyr Srinivasa Chary was portrayed by debutant Rameez Ahmed.
+Gaddar won the Nandi Award for Best Male Playback Singer.

 Plot

 Poru Telangana is a film about the 2009-11 Telangana movement.
 A few students decide to participate in the movement for the creation of the separate state of Telangana, owing to a lack of employment opportunities.